Daynise06/Kaggle-Project/README.md

 # Kaggle-Project
 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Metastatic TNBC

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository contains a machine learning pipeline to predict whether a patient received a metastatic cancer diagnosis based on demographic and health-related features.

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge**  Metastatic TNBC is considered one of the most aggressive forms of breast cancer and requires urgent diagnosis and treatment.
+Delays in identifying and treating this condition can have severe consequences.
+This project aims to help identify patients who are likely to be diagnosed with metastatic cancer, allowing for more timely care.

-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach** Formulates this problem as a binary classification task using structured patient-level data.
+The model predicts whether a patient has received a metastatic cancer diagnosis.
+We use a gradient boosting classifier (HistGradientBoostingClassifier) that handles missing values natively and performs well on tabular dat

-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved** Validation sample, the model achieved solid classification accuracy and balanced precision/recall.
 ## Summary of Workdone

 Include only the sections that are relevant an appropriate.